poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 tags: Docker, Blog
 ---

-> This page is WIP - I fully migrated to Swarm Mode and I am updating my learnings progressively.
+> This page is WIP - I fully migrated to Swarm Mode by now and I am updating the learnings in here progressively.
 This page will be refreshed a couple minutes after each edit.

 # How to migrate a docker compose file to Docker Swarm Mode?
 ...from `docker compose up -d` to `docker stack deploy --compose-file docker-compose.yaml ha`